Adap-Financeira/CashChat-Dashboard/frontend/README.md

 * [x] Invalidate transactions cache when a transaction is created, updated or deleted
 * [x] Create the create, update and delete transactions modals
 * [x] handle deletion of transaction with installments
+* [ ] Think a way to dont pass null values in installmentsCount and check if the payment method is credit to create installments with the default instalmentCount of 1
 * [ ] Add pagination in transactions

 - Categories